Making HTTP Requests

 argument of a @connect

-directive, you can specify the URL and query parameters for one of the following HTTP methods: GET
+directive.
+You must specify one of the following HTTP methods: GET

 , POST